 Note: If you don't use Java uninstall it, I remove Java from all of my computers.

-- Don’t open email attachments, even if it’s from someone you know.
+- Don’t open e-mail attachments, even if it’s from someone you know.
 If you do get something from someone you know, make sure that they sent it to you.
-Email attachments are the number one way viruses and trojan horses get into computers.
-Be especially suspicious of those joke of the day email from your friends.
+E-mail attachments are the number one way viruses and trojan horses get into computers.
+Be especially suspicious of those jokes of the day e-mail from your friends.

-- Don’t click links in an email.
-That link could lead you to a phishing site, or the link may lead you to install malicious software.
+- Don’t click links in an e-mail.
+That link could lead you to a phishing site and may guide you to install malicious software.
 Copy and paste links into your browser, or type them in by hand instead.
-I often do a Google search for the site, Google will return a valid address, and if the site has problems, the search result will usually have many links warning if the problem.
+I often do a Google search for the site.
+Google will return a valid address, and if the site has problems, the search result will usually have many links warning if the problem.

 - Don’t download files from places you aren't sure are safe.
 Stick with well-known sites.
 Teenagers who use file-sharing software like Bit Torrent, Azureus, Kazaa, Morpheus, Grokster, and Limewire, often unwittingly download spyware and trojans.
 If you must, quarantine all downloads then scan them a few days later with an updated anti-virus.